AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-31/acsd-49392-order-status-changes-to-closed-after-partial-refund.md

 <u>Steps to reproduce</u>:

-1. Log in to admin and create any bundled product or use the existing bundled product.
+1. Log in to Adobe Commerce and create any bundled product or use the existing bundled product.
 1. Place an order with this bundled product with a quantity greater than 1.
 1. Go to admin, and open the order created in step 2 from **[!UICONTROL Sales]** > **[!UICONTROL Order]** and create an invoice.
 Observe the order status.
 It will be in processing.
 1. Create a partial credit memo (do not refund for all products in the bundle).